 Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Colectivos (Shared Vans/Minibuses): These white vans operate by the main road that runs the length of the island.
 They travel from the ferry terminal area in downtown, south towards Punta Sur.
-Colectivos present a very economical way to navigate the island.
+Colectivos present a very economical way to find your way the island.
 They represent the closest thing to public bus service on Isla Mujeres.

 Taxis provide a convenient and readily available option.
 They are white with "Isla Mujeres" printed on the side and a taxi number.